-Painted lady butterflies are medium-sized, with a wingspan of about 5 cm.
+The Painted Lady Butterfly is medium-sized, with a wingspan of about 5 cm.
 The topsides of their wings are orange with black blotches and white spots.
-Underneath, wing color is a beautiful combination of brown, pink, dark green, black and white.
+Underneath, wing colour is a beautiful combination of brown, pink, dark green, black and white.

 Painted Lady butterflies can be seen at all locations in the Pacific Northwest, look for them in meadows, city parks, gardens, and at the forest edge.